-Are you looking for an introduction in the world of sensory science with a focus on eating behaviour?
+Are you looking for an introduction in the world of sensory science with a focus on eating behavior?
 Would you like to broaden and deepen your theoretical knowledge and gain the latest insights from present real world research?
 And are you looking for an integrated approach where food technology, consumer and nutrition science interact?
-Then this university-level online course might be something for you.
+Then this university-level online course is something for you!

 After successfull completion of this course, you will:

-This online course is designed for working professionals acquainted with food and nutrition topics.
-A BSc level by working experience or study and an understanding of basic statistical data analysis and tests (e.g. T-tests, ANOVA) are pre-assumed.
+This online course is designed for professionals acquainted with food and nutrition topics with a BSc level by working experience or study.
+Understanding of basic statistical data analysis and tests (e.g. T-tests, ANOVA) are pre-assumed.

-The instructor of this course is dr. Sanne Boesveldt, Wageningen University & Research, Division of Human nutrition and health.
+The instructor of this online course is dr. S. (Sanne) Boesveldt, Wageningen University, Division of Human nutrition and health.